sovrin-foundation/old-sovrin/getting-started.md

     show link "Faber College"
 ```

-This
-causes
-Sovrin
-to
-parse and validate
-the
-file.Alice
-would
-now
-like
-to
-know
-what’s
-entailed in accepting
-the
-invitation.She
-types:
+This causes Sovrin to parse and validate the file.
+Alice would now like to know what’s entailed in accepting the invitation.She types:

 ```
 ALICE> show link Faber
 ```

-Unlike
-the
-show
-command
-for files, this one asks Sovrin to show a link.More details are exposed:
+Unlike the show command for files, this one asks Sovrin to show a link.More details are exposed:

 ```
 Expanding Faber to "Faber College"